 - Do Son Buffalo Fighting Festival

 Buffalo fighting festivals are common in North Vietnam.
 The most well known and most ancient one must be Do Son buffalo fighting festival held annually on the 9th day of the 8th lunar month.
 The legend on this festival tells that at the bottom of a mountain in Do Son there is a temple of Water God, once two buffaloes were seen fighting at the gate of the temple.
 Since then, Do Son buffalo fighting festival was held annually from 18th century till this day.
-This festival is dedicated to the Water God as a belief of locals that buffalo fighting is in favor of the guardian gods.
+This festival is dedicated to the Water God as a belief of locals that buffalo fighting is in favour of the guardian gods.
 The people through this festival send their wishes for safe voyages, health and wealth.

 The preparation before the festival is just as important as the fight.
 Finest buffaloes are chosen and bought from all over northern provinces like Thanh Hoa, Nghe An, Nam Dinh, Thai Binh.
 All are brought to Do Son to be trained for months before the real battles take place.

-On 9th day of 8th lunar month, an area is opened for audience and the fights will be broadcasted.
+On 9th day of 8th lunar month, an area is opened for the audience and the fights will be broadcasted.
 The festival has two parts like many other Vietnamese festivals.
 The rite begins with the elders carrying out a ceremony towards Diem Tuoc God with participants from all the villages which send buffaloes to fight.
 After all ceremonies, the buffaloes are led to Village Halls, here they are called “Sir Buffaloes”.
 A traditional dance with sounds of drums and cymbals takes place before the battles begin.
 First two buffaloes are led to two opposite gates and after the signal ends, they will run to the field and fight until one buffalo give up and run away.
-At the end, the champion buffalo will be killed just like other fighters in a ceremony worshiping Water God.
+In the end, the champion buffalo will be killed just like other fighters in a ceremony worshipping Water God.
 Do Son people believe that the winning village will have a very good year ahead full of good fortune and security.